Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 From the dashboard, visit the Pages tab.

-This will show all pages on the website.
-To spot the pages with excessive on-page links, look at the Links Out column.
+This will show all of your website’s pages.
+To spot the pages with excessive on-page links, check the Links Out column.

 In the past, Google advised keeping on-page links at a reasonable number, which was about a few thousand at most.
 This advice has since been removed from their webmaster guidelines.